Aliiatt/Projects-/devops/projects/505-microservices-ci-cd-pipeline/README.md

 ## MSP 25 - Create Staging and Production Environment with Rancher
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #

-* To provide access of Rancher to the cloud resources, create a `Cloud Credentials` for AWS on Rancher and name it as `Petclinic-AWS-Training-Account`.
+* To provide access of Rancher to the cloud resources, create a `Cloud Credentials` on `Cluster Management` segment for AWS on Rancher and name it as `Petclinic-AWS-Training-Account`.
+As region select `us-east-1`.

-* Create a `Node Template` on Rancher with following configuration for to be used while launching the EC2 instances and name it as `Petclinic-AWS-RancherOs-Template`.
+* Create a `Node Template` (Cluster Management --> RKE1 configuration) on Rancher with following configuration for to be used while launching the EC2 instances and name it as `Petclinic-AWS-RancherOs-Template`.

 ```yml
 Region            : us-east-1